 Company’s internal financial controls over financial reporting.

-accordance with the requirements of section 197( 16) of the Act. as amended.
+accordance with the requirements of section 197(16) of the Act, as amended;

-\ear. therefore the reporting requirement under section 197 of the act is not
+year, therefore the reporting requirement under section 197 of the act is not

 applicable.

-With respect to the other matters to be included in the Auditor s Report in accordance
+With respect to the other matters to be included in the Auditor’s Report in accordance

-with Rule 11 of the Companies (Audit and Auditors) Rules.
-2014. in our opinion and
+with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and

 to the best of our information and according to the explanations given to us:

 i.
-The Compam has disclosed the impact of pending litigations on its tinancial
+The Company has disclosed the impact of pending litigations on its financial

-i Refer to Note 21 of Financial statements):
+(Refer to Note 20 of Financial statements);

 ii.
 The Company did not have any long-term contracts including derivative

-contracts for which there were any material foreseeable losses:
+contracts for which there were any material foreseeable losses;

 iii.
 There has been no delay in transferring amounts and equity shares, required

-i\. (a) The Management has represented that, to the best of its knowledge
+iv. (a) The Management and board of directors has represented that, to the

-and belief, no funds (which are material either indi\ idually or in the aggregate)
+best of its knowledge and belief, no funds (which are material either

-understanding, whether recorded in writing or otherwise, that the Intermediary
+entity (“Intermediaries”), with the understanding, whether recorded in writing

-shall, whether, directly or indirectly lend or invest in other persons or entities
+or otherwise, that the Intermediary shall, whether, directly or indirectly lend or

-behalf of the Ultimate Beneficiaries;
+security or the like on behalf of the Ultimate Beneficiaries;

 (b) The Management has represented, that, to the best of its knowledge and